sourcegraph/handbook/content/departments/marketing/demand-gen/digital_marketing_programs.md

 - We can develop some clear audience targeting parameters based on the content piece, and they map back to our key accounts or target personas (for example, we know we can target on LinkedIn by profiles of former Google employees, as well as those with interests in adjacent topics)
 - It’s something written in a way that puts our audience/key personas and their problems first, and lead with their problems.
 But, it’s capable of looping back to our business goals with a product tie or demo request!
-- Sometimes: depending on the campaign and what else is going on, we might paid spend behind less “newsworthy” posts that topically support broader initiatives to prime an audience or are one in a series of smaller posts that lead up to something bigger like an upcoming event, research report, feature release, etc.
+- Sometimes: depending on the campaign and what else is going on, we might put paid spend behind less “newsworthy” posts that topically support broader initiatives to prime an audience or are one in a series of smaller posts that lead up to something bigger like an upcoming event, research report, feature release, etc.
 - A bonus: We know a similar, ungated piece generated a ton of engagement, so we’ve got confirmation there’s a large, active audience
   We capture/measure the results of our paid campaigns using tags in Google Tag Manager that fire events when certain actions are conducted on our site.
 See [more details](../process/ad_conversion_flows.md) on tracking ad conversions.